se2p/LitterBox/README.md

 ### Deactivating robot finders

 To deactivate finders for the mBlock and Codey Rocky robots set the flag in the litterbox.properties file to false.
+This can reduce the run time of the analysis and the size of a resulting CSV file.

 ```
 issues.load_mblock=false